dimitra-maoutsa/dimitra-maoutsa.github.io/_teaching/2023-spring-teaching-2.md

 - Solely directed and mentored 6 groups of 2-3 students each in executing practical research projects that served as their final evaluation for the lecture **Introduction to Computational Neuroscience**.
 - Here is the website with the project descriptions the students had to choose from: [projects website](https://repeated-law-b5a.notion.site/Projects-Introduction-to-Computational-Neuroscience-cdcbf4612ae04f3eb87ab13eab840897)
-- Time commitment >1.5 h/week
+- Time commitment: >1.5 h/week